TruncatedDinoSour/armour/doc/d/pDB-1.md

             chunk = chunk + as_uint8_le(padding_size);

-            bytes tf_ciphertext = threefish(data=chunk), key=key, tweak=tweak);
+            bytes tf_cypher_text = threefish(data=chunk, key=key, tweak=tweak);

-            # `tf_ciphertext` is always 128 bytes
+            # `tf_cypher_text` is always 128 bytes
-            ciphertext = ciphertext + tweak + tf_ciphertext;
+            cypher_text = cypher_text + tweak + tf_cypher_text;
         }

-        return sha3_512(ciphertext) + ciphertext;
+        return sha3_512(cypher_text) + cypher_text;
     }

 In other words:

--   The data is split into 128-byte chunks or less.
+-   The data is split into 127-byte chunks or less.
 Threefish 1024 uses 128-byte blocks, but we reserve the last byte for the padding size.
 -   A 16-byte cryptographically secure tweak parameter is generated.
 -   A 128-byte key is derived using Argon2, passing in the database password and the secret pepper bytes concatenated as the password, and the rotating salt and tweak concatenated together as the salt.
 -   A padding length is calculated using `127 - size_of_chunk`, and if the chunk is less than 127 bytes, it is a positive number, else - zero, call it `padding_size`.
 -   If the padding size is more than zero, we generate `padding_size` cryptographically secure bytes and append those to the chunk.
 -   The `padding_size` is appended as a `uint8_t`, this is unconditional.
+-   Threefish cipher is applied on the chunk, passing in the key and tweak.
--   The tweak and the ciphertext itself is concatenated and appended to the final output ciphertext.
+-   The tweak and the block cypher-text itself is concatenated and appended to the final output cypher-text.
 -   The process is repeated until there's no more chunks left.
--   At the end, the whole ciphertext is hashed using SHA3-512, and the digest is prepended to the whole ciphertext, which is finally returned.
+-   At the end, the whole cypher-text is hashed using SHA3-512, and the digest is prepended to the whole cypher-text, which is finally returned.

 As opposed to just using Threefish, this has several advantages:

--   Similarly to our use of RSA 4096, this can encrypt a lot of data, splitting it into 128-byte chunks.
+-   Similarly to our use of RSA 4096, this can encrypt a lot of data by splitting it into 127-byte chunks.
--   This use of Threefish has increased security through randomness (tweaks and padding), key is derived using Argon2, and uses secure hashing functions.
+-   This use of Threefish has increased security through randomness (tweaks and padding), key is derived using Argon2, and use of secure hashing functions.
--   The data integrity is ensured by the SHA3-512 hash.
+-   The data integrity is ensured using the SHA3-512 hashing function.
--   Increased entropy though variable-length cryptographically secure padding.
+-   Increased entropy though variable length cryptographically secure padding.

 Threefish 1024 in our use case is theoretically vulnerable to the following vulnerabilities:

--   New algorithm: It is a fairly new algorithm, may uncover some vulnerabilities in the future.
+-   New algorithm: It is a fairly new algorithm, may uncover some vulnerabilities in the future?

 ### RC4

-This encryption is not used for anything sensitive, it is mainly used for obscurity.
-It is a fast stream cipher used for low-security purposes.
+This encryption is not used for anything sensitive, it is mainly used for obfuscation.
+It is a fast stream cipher used for low-security purposes as it is considered insecure and broken.

 Here's how pDBv1 makes use of RC4:

     # salt = get_key(CRYPTO_SALT);

     bytes encrypt_rc4(bytes data, bytes salt) {
+        # Pad the data

+        number padding_size = 127 - (len(data) % 128);

+        if (padding_size > 0) {
+            data = data + random(padding_size);
+        }

+        data = data + as_uint8_le(padding_size);

+        # Encrypt

         bytes rc4_salt = random(64 + salt_size);

         bytes key = argon2(